adamant/adamant.language.reference/src/namespaces-and-usings.md

 # Namespaces and Using Directives

 *Namespaces* provide a way of organizing types and functions to avoid conflicts caused by declaring items with the same name.
-When references to names are ambiguous, they can be disambiguated but qualifying them, or with *using directives*.
+When references to names are ambiguous, they can be disambiguated by qualifying them, or with *using directives*.

 ## Namespaces

 All declarations in an Adamant program are in a namespace.
-This may be the global namespace which is an unnamed namespace that forms the root of the namespace hierarchy.
+This may be the global namespace which is an unnamed namespace that forms the root of the namespace hierarchy or a named namespace.

-The namespace of the declarations in a code file are automatically determined by the file's location in the directory structure.
+The namespaces containing the declarations in a code file are automatically determined by the file's location in the directory structure.
 The package determines a root directory for the source.
 Each directory or subdirectory establishes a new namespace nested inside the namespace of the containing directory.
 All declarations in code files inside that directory are in that namespace unless they are inside a namespace declaration.

 The package can specify a root namespace.
 If a root namespace is specified, then the package root directory does not represent the global namespace, but the specified root namespace.